awslabs/deeplearning-cfn/cfn-template/StackSetup.md

          ssh <USER-ID>@<MASTER-WORKER-PUBLIC-DNS/IP>
          #USER-ID is ec2-user for Amazon Linux

-Follow the [Deep Learning Using MXNet and TensorFlow](../README.md) for Distributed Training examples.
+Follow [Deep Learning Using MXNet and TensorFlow](../README.md) for Distributed Training examples.

 # FAQ